Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/FeatureLayer/readme.md

 ## How to use the sample

 1. A Feature Layer of park trees is already available.
 When you run the scene, these feature items are spawned at their default latitude and longitude with all their associated properties.
-2. Clicking on any of these objects under the **Outliner** in unreal to see it's latatude, longitude, and any properties recieved by the query.
+2. Click on any of these objects under the **Outliner** drop-down in Unreal Engine to see its latitude, longitude, and any properties received by the query.
 3. The Outfields drop-down is set by default to **Get All Outfields**.
 Click on any other outfield to deselect **Get All Outfields** and return only the outfield selected; multi-select is supported.
 Outfields are the properties associated with individual features.

 ## Important note